-CONCLUSION

-Mathematical modeling in prekindergarten through grade 8 allows kids to use mathematics to pursue questions they naturally ask about the world.
-This section plus the examples in the appendices provide early disposition and skills for mathematical modeling that can be expanded and leveraged in future years.
-Kids can develop early disposition and skills for mathematical modeling that can be expanded and leveraged in future years.
+CONCLUSION Mathematical modeling in prekindergarten through grade 8 encourages students to use mathematics to pursue questions they naturally ask about the world.
+This section plus the examples in the appendices promote early disposition and skills for mathematical modeling that can be expanded and leveraged in future years.